inspec/inspec-aws/docs/resources/aws_athena_work_groups.md

       it { should exist }
     end

-Use `should_not` to test the entity does not exist.
+Use `should_not` to test that an entity does not exist.

     describe aws_athena_work_groups do
       it { should_not exist }
     end